From Brandywine to Valley Forge

 As the summer of 1777 unfolded, it appeared that the initiative was all with the British.
 John Burgoyne was moving down from Canada, and by the time the Declaration of Independence was a year old Fort Ticonderoga would be in his hands and the Americans in full retreat.
-William Howe was strongly posted in New York, and the best thinking at this point was that he would soon attempt to force his way up the Hudson, concentrate at Albany, and crush the northern army.
+William Howe was strongly posted in New York, and the best thinking at this point was that he would soon attempt to force his way up the Hudson to join with Burgoyne at Albany.
 In London, wise heads were already referring to 1777 as “the Year of the Hangman.”
 The triple sevens looked grimly like gallows, and many Britons expected American traitors to be hanging from them soon.
 William Howe was not so sure.
 Indeed, he confided with uncommon candor to the ministry that he did not believe the American war could be brought to a close this year.
 Further, he was not at all sure what his plan of operations ought to be.
 His uncertainty owed a great deal to sloppy thinking and bad management in London.
 If Lord Germain had intended Howe to force a north-country juncture, he might have said so explicitly.
 It appears that he did draft a dispatch to that effect, but that it fell through the cracks somewhere and was never sent, leaving both commanders to their own devices.

 Though Howe was given free rein in handling his battle-tested army in New York, he remained in doubt about how to use it and his brother’s powerful fleet to best advantage.
 Washington at Morristown was keeping a wary eye on both fronts.
 Still convinced that the main British effort would be on the Hudson, he sent off some 3,000 of his steadiest troops to Gates in the north.
 On 8 July Howe appeared ready to move, loading 18,000 men on transports in New York Harbor, where they did exactly nothing but swelter and suffer for two solid weeks.
 On 24 July his 260 sail finally cleared the harbor and slipped off into the Atlantic haze.
 A week later they appeared again off the Delaware Capes.
 It was a move that confirmed the thinking of some of Washington’s staff who believed all along that Howe would strike at Philadephia by ascending the Delaware River.
 If that was Howe’s design, he now thought better of it, having learned that the Americans had heavily fortified the river approaches to the capital.
 Howe’s fleet disappeared at sea once more.
 In Philadelphia John Adams pungently expressed the Americans’ baffled wonder at the mystery of Billy Howe’s intent: “Where the scourge of God and the plague of mankind is going to, no one can guess.”
 Adams himself–a great statesman but no very shrewd soldier–supposed that Howe was in motion for Charleston, South Carolina.
 Washington supposed no such thing, and in the first week of August Howe proved him right by sailing up Chesapeake Bay.
 On 25 August his fleet dropped anchor at the mouth of the Elk River on the Maryland shore and began to disembark his army on its west bank.
 Two days later he marched to Head of Elk and rested until the first part of September.
 It was rest much needed: his troops had been at sea for nearly two months.
 Suffocating heat (the hottest summer in living memory) and storms at sea had killed the king’s horses and exhausted the king’s men.
 Moreover, Howe was still more than fifty miles south of Philadelphia, far from his base but no closer to the Rebel capital strategically than when his fleet had passed Sandy Hook off Staten Island back in July.